mui/material-ui/docs/src/pages/customization/overrides/overrides.md

 #### Shorthand

-The above code example can be condensed by using **the same CSS API** than the child component.
+The above code example can be condensed by using **the same CSS API** as the child component.
 In this example, the `withStyles()` higher-order component is injecting a `classes` property that is used by the [`Button` component](/api/button#css-api).

 ```jsx